weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 ### Setup

-If you didn't continue from [Part 2][ch2], you can run the following commands to get a set of 3 VMs with Weave network set up.
+If you didn't continue from [Part 2][ch2], you can run the following commands to create the 3 VMs with a Weave network set up.
 You also should run these if you chose to destroy all the VMs in Part 2.

 First, clone the repository